 If you are registering by mail and you do not include an Ohio driver's license number or the last four digits of your Social Security number, you must include a copy of:

 - or a current (within the last 12 months) utility bill, bank statement, paycheck, government check or government document that shows your name and current address.
-If you live on-campus, you can get a print-out of your address verification (also known as Proof of Residency) by visiting a Housing Area Office or by stopping by University Housing main office.
+If you live on-campus, you can get a print-out of your address verification (also known as Proof of Residency).
+Click here for additional details of how to get your form!

 Failure to provide this information could lead to you having to show additional identification when you vote that shows your picture or your name and address.
 Make sure to provide this information on the registration form so the state can verify your identity and you don't run into issues when you cast your ballot.